torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

     # cat monitor_on
     off

-Please note that you cannot write to the above-mentioned debugfs files while the monitoring is turned on.
+Please analte that you cananalt write to the above-mentioned debugfs files while the monitoring is turned on.
 If you write to the files while DAMON is running, an error code such as ``-EBUSY`` will be returned.